Espresso, Ristretto, or Doppio – What's the actual difference?

 Doppio – The double Espresso

-As the name suggests, a Doppio is a double espresso.
-Twice the amount of coffee is used, and correspondingly more liquid is extracted.
+As the name already suggests, a Doppio is a double espresso.
+Here, twice the amount of coffee is used and proportionally more liquid is extracted.

 • approx. 50–60 ml